 In this unit, students will examine the impact of changes and transitions on personal relationships (romantic and platonic) as they move through adolescence and relationships become more intense.
 Students will learn about the importance of respect and diversity, as they explore the characteristics of respectful relationships, and they will investigate how empathy and ethical decision making contributes to respectful relationships.
 Using the "Tagged" online resource, students will practise skills to deal with challenging or unsafe practices, such as refusal skills, communicating choices, expressing opinions respectfully, and initiating contingency plans.
-Students will be asked to demonstrate and advocate for appropriate bystander behaviour when participating in online interactions, for example, in situations where another person's photo has been tagged without permission, or in situations involving sexting or the posting of explicit content.
 Students will also be asked to evaluate situations and propose appropriate emotional responses, and then reflect upon the possible outcomes of different responses.

-Assessment Class work to contribute to assessment Folio.
+Assessment - Class work to contribute to assessment Folio